rachelslaybaugh/shell-novice/02-create.md

 ~~~

 Just for the sake of inconsistency,
-`mv` also works on directories --- there is no separate `mvdir` command.
+`mv` also works on directories--there is no separate `mvdir` command.

 Let's move `quotes.txt` into the current working directory.
 We use `mv` once again,